Nick Fuentes: Battery arrest

-On November 10, 2024, Marla Rose, an activist, approached Fuentes's home and attempted to ring his doorbell.
-Fuentes allegedly pepper-sprayed Rose before pushing her down his front steps and taking her phone, which she was using to film the interaction.
-Following this incident, Fuentes was arrested on November 27 and charged with battery; he appeared in court on December 19.
+On November 10, 2024, Marla Rose approached Fuentes's home in Berwyn, Illinois, and attempted to ring his doorbell.
+According to police reports and media accounts, Fuentes allegedly pepper-sprayed Rose, pushed her down the front steps, and took her phone, which she had been using to record the encounter.
+She said she was angered by Fuentes's viral post on X reading, "Your body, my choice.
+Forever."

+Fuentes was arrested on November 27, 2024, and charged with battery.
+The Berwyn Police Department's incident report stated that "Rose kept knocking on Fuentes’ door until he answered", leading to a heated exchange between the two.
+Fuentes appeared in court on December 19, 2024.